How to Build a Welcome Email Sequence That Builds Trust and Drives Sales

 Why Your Welcome Sequence Matters More Than Any Other Email You Send

 This is the window where you get to shape how they see you.
 Not just what you sell, but who you are, what you stand for, and why you are the right choice.
-Most brands skip this entirely or send a single generic confirmation email and call it done.
-That is a missed opportunity of the highest order.
+Most small businesses skip this entirely or send a single confirmation email and call it done.
+A well-built welcome sequence is one of the highest-converting automations in your entire email strategy.
+It works around the clock and does the relationship-building work even when you are fully offline.

 How Long Should a Welcome Sequence Be?